-After a US record breaking 167 days docked on the International Space Station, the reusable Crew Dragon Resilience undocked from the Harmony Zenith docking port at 0035 GMT on the 2 May with Commander Mike Hopkins, pilot Victor Glover, and mission specialists Soichi Noguchi and Shannon Walker on board.
-After trunk separation, exposing the craft heat shield, a 16-minute de-orbit burn began around 0603 GMT.
-Re-entry was approximately 0645 GMT.
+After a record-breaking 167 days docked on the International Space Station (ISS), the reusable Crew Dragon Resilience undocked from the Harmony Zenith docking port at 0035 GMT on 2 May.
+Commander Mike Hopkins, pilot Victor Glover and mission specialists Soichi Noguchi and Shannon Walker were on board.
+Following trunk separation, exposing the craft’s heat shield, a 16-minute de-orbit burn began at 0603 GMT.
+Re-entry was at approximately 0645 GMT.

-The Crew Dragon Resilience splashed down off the coast of Panama City, Florida at 0656 GMT on 2 May.
-This was the first night-time splashdown of a crewed US spacecraft since December 1968, when Apollo 8 (Borman/Anders/Lovell) splashed down in the Pacific Ocean.
-Two fast boats sped to the Resilience space capsule after splash down to ensure the craft’s parachutes had detached upon hitting the water as planned.
-A SpaceX recovery ship arrived shortly after to hoist the craft on a platform.
-The four astronauts later emerged from the capsule with the help of medics, before returning ashore to catch a plane back to the NASA’s astronaut headquarters in Houston, Texas.
+The Crew Dragon Resilience splashed down off the coast of Panama City, Florida, at 0656 GMT on 2 May.
+This was the first night-time splashdown of a crewed US spacecraft since December 1968, when Apollo 8 (Borman/Anders/Lovell) landed in the Pacific Ocean.
+Two boats sped to the Resilience space capsule after splashdown to ensure the craft’s parachutes had detached as planned upon hitting the water.
+A SpaceX recovery ship arrived shortly afterwards to hoist the craft onto a platform.
+The four astronauts later emerged from the capsule with the help of medics, before returning ashore to catch a plane back to NASA’s astronaut headquarters in Houston, Texas.

-Shannon Walker took command of the ISS for 11 days following Sergey Ryzhikov’s departure from the space Station on the 17 April 2021.
-JAXA Astronaut Akihiko Hoshide, who arrived at the ISS on the 24 April 2021 on the Crew Dragon Endeavour, took command of the ISS on the 27 April 2021.
+Shannon Walker took command of the ISS for 11 days following Sergey Ryzhikov’s departure from the space Station on 17 April.
+JAXA astronaut Akihiko Hoshide, who arrived at the ISS on 24 April on the Crew Dragon Endeavour, took command of the ISS on 27 April.